in

 Reface vs. Replace Kitchen Cabinets

-Kitchen in new luxury home with island pendant lights hardwood floors quartz waterfall island with dark cabinets and stainless steel appliances Most homeowners want to freshen up their kitchen cabinets with a refacing or a fresh coat of paint.
+Most homeowners want to freshen up their cabinets with a refacing or a fresh coat of paint.
 However, there is also the option of totally replacing them.

-In this part, we factor in the pros and cons and help the homeowners decide between refacing or replacing their kitchen cabinets.
+In this part, we factor in the pros and cons and help the homeowners decide between refacing or replacing their cabinets.

-With cabinet replacement, the cost depends on many factors.
+With replacement, the cost depends on many factors.
 It can include the quality of products and the size of the homeowners’ kitchen.

-A dedicated DIYer can reface kitchen cabinets with thorough research and using power tools.
+A dedicated DIYer can reface cabinets with thorough research and using power tools.
 Homeowners can also hire an expert if they have the budget for it.

 When to Reface

-Open drawers at well designed large modern white wood and marble kitchen united with living room • When the cabinet boxes are sturdy and in a stable condition
+Open drawers at well designed large modern white wood and marble kitchen united with living room

 • When there is a lower budget allocated